 Do you ever find yourself feeling a bit out of touch and unfocused throughout the day?
 When you make weekend plans, do you suggest where to go, or do you follow along with the majority vote?
 While sacrificing your own wants and needs for the sake of others can be an admirable quality, you shouldn’t lose sight of who you are in the process.

 Staying true to yourself and discovering who you are means that you’re a little selfish every once in a while, and that’s okay.
 Being yourself can actually increase your overall happiness in the long run.
-Here are just a few ways being yourself can make you happier.
+Here are just a few ways being yourself can make you happier and help you break out of your sedentary lifestyle one for all.

 Do more of what you love